Peru: Election jury returns to work as fresh protests erupt | DW | 27.06.2021

 One of the JNE's four judges — Luis Arce — stood down on Wednesday, saying he "declined" to carry on performing his duties.
 His replacement, Victor Raul Rodriguez, was sworn in on Saturday.

-The discovery of an audio recording by the imprisoned former intelligence chief, Vladimiro Montesinos, who served under scandal-ridden ex-president Alberto Fujimori — father of Keiko — led to an outcry earlier in the week.
+The discovery of an audio recording by the imprisoned former intelligence chief, Vladimiro Montesinos, who served under scandal-ridden ex-president Alberto Fujimori — Keiko's father — led to an outcry earlier in the week.

 In the recording, Montesinos advised that the Fujimori camp should pay off three of the four JNE judges so that they call the election for the right-wing candidate.